History of the Assyrians: Troubles and decline

 From the time of Eriba-Adad II (r.
 1056–1054 BC) onwards, the kings were unable to maintain the achievements of their predecessors.
 This period of renewed decline was not reversed until the middle of the 10th century BC.
 Though this period is poorly documented, it is clear that Assyria underwent a major crisis.
 The Arameans continued to be Assyria's most prominent enemies, at times raiding deep into the Assyrian heartland.
 Their attacks were uncoordinated raids carried out by individual groups, which meant that even though the Assyrians defeated several Aramean groups in battle, their guerrilla tactics and ability to withdraw into difficult terrain quickly prevented the Assyrians from ever achieving a lasting victory.
-Though control was lost over most of the Assyrian Empire, the Assyrian heartland remained safe and intact, protected by its geographical remoteness.
+Though control was lost over most of the Middle Assyrian Empire, the Assyrian heartland remained safe and intact, protected by its geographical remoteness and the military capabilities of its army.
 Assyria was not the only realm fragmented during this period, which meant that the fragmented territories now surrounding the Assyrian heartland in time proved to be easy conquests for the Assyrian army.
 Ashur-dan II (r.
 934–912 BC) reversed Assyrian decline, campaigning in the peripheries of the Assyrian heartland, primarily in the northeast and northwest.
-His campaigns paved the way for grander efforts to restore and expand Assyrian power under his successors and the end of his reign marks the transition to the Neo-Assyrian period.
+His campaigns paved the way for grander efforts to restore and expand Assyrian power under his successors, and the end of his reign marks the transition to the Neo-Assyrian period.